Developmental Roadmap

 Vision

-Currently, and for the last 2 decades more and more elements are being replaced or extended with the help of technological tools.
+I believe technology offers incredible possibilities, through its lens, we can often see new ways to improve processes, interactions, and experiences.
 My vision as a designer is to implement these technological advancements in a meaningful way beside just throwing technical solutions at a problem, an example of this is the current trend of embedding AI in a lot of places, without considering the consequences it brings along [4].
 A term that aptly describes this is ‘Techno-Solutionism’ [5], the belief that technology alone can solve all problems, often overlooking the complexity of certain problems.
-I recognize that in my design process I have a tendency to look for digital solutions, therefor my vision is partly dedicated to finding the right balance between leveraging technology and recognizing when no technology, or physical forms of technology might be a better choice.
+Technology increasingly shapes how we live, learn, and interact.
+Yet its implementation often follows the assumption that innovation alone leads to progress.
+This techno-solutionist mindset risks reducing complex societal challenges to purely technical problems, overlooking their social, physical, and ethical dimensions.

 Future Development